 Have you ever seen an athlete claiming that he/she began to run at a certain speed all of a sudden in one night?

-All you have to do to achieve this eighth wonder, is to understand two basic principle, first make sure to invest as early as possible and give time to your investment and secondly remain invested and let it grow.
+All you have to do to achieve this eighth wonder is to understand two basic principles, first make sure to invest as early as possible and give time to your investment and secondly remain invested and let it grow.
 Do not retreat your money in between.
 These two principles make money making simple as a piggy bank to your kid.

 Why not try it with an example?

 Supposing you fetch a 10% return in a year for the investment of र10,000/-.
 At the end of that year it would grow up to र11,000 and the next year after that you will garner a return on र11,000/- and not on an original investment of र10,000/-.